As a working mom, we are often too hard on ourselves, expecting to do it all and be that Pinterest perfect super-mom.

 Something magical happens when you post a cleaning schedule.
 You have now communicated what you want to be accomplished every day.

-Now everyone knows, we vacuum on Tuesdays.
+Now everyone knows, we clean bathrooms on Tuesdays.
 Even better, your husband now has a list of what they can accomplish on a specific day if they want to be helpful.

 3 – Set up a chore chart for your kids

 Your kids, from a young age, are able to clean up and accomplish small tasks.
 Even better, children often want to help you out more than we give them credit for.
-They just don’t know how.
+They just don’t know how to help.